emeraldsanto/lunch-n-learns/advanced-typescript/content/tips-and-tricks.md

 <!-- Section 3 -->
 ##### Typing class constructor parameter

-In some cases, you might want to receive a class constructor as a function parameter, not and instance of the class itself.
+In some cases, you might want to receive a class constructor as a function parameter, not an instance of the class itself.

 ```typescript [1-5|7|9-10]
 function initialize<